 Waikato-Tainui had a website which was not fit for purpose.
 It did not suit the large volume of organisational, service and event/news related information required.
 Waikato Tainui needed a hub where a diverse range of users could easily find and access many different types of information and support.

 The following is an overview of the user-centred discovery & design.

 We created wireframes for key pages and journeys, uncovered from initial user research.
 To ensure the website would be usable we undertook usability testing with end users.
-We did this by creating an interactive wireframe prototype with which users completed real world tasks with.
-This helped to make testing as effective as possible as well as revealing were problem areas existed.
+We did this by creating an interactive wireframe prototype with which users completed real world tasks.
+This helped to make testing as effective as possible as well as revealing where problem areas existed.
 With a report generated from the usability tests we iterated on the wireframes.
 Once this was done we moved into the design phase.

 The challenge for us was in working with an existing brand while incorporating cultural elements in a respectful and appropriate way.
 To help us we had a consultation in the use of Maaori pattern and imagery.
 From this followed graphic exploration resulting in a basic style guide of web-ready elements.

 The structure and content of the wireframes was then translated into beautifully designed pages using this style guide.
 This was no small task considering the design had to be expansive enough to accommodate a wide range of content such as workshops, events, news, searches, forms and e-commerce.

 Waikato-Tainui staff were provided training for using the site's new CMS.
 This helped the team become self-sufficient in the authoring of their own content.

 The resulting site in a three month period after release showed: